mosparo/documentation/docs/8_api/3_statistic.md

 ### Authentication

-To secure the API endpoint, an authentication is required.
-For this, the `Authorization` header must be sent with the request.
-In the header, the public key of the project must be set as username.
-For the password, a HMAC SHA256 hash of the API endpoint url combined with the request data, serialized as JSON, must be set.
-The private key will be used as key for the HMAC SHA256 hash.
+To secure the API endpoint, authentication is required.
+The `Authorization` header must be sent with the request.
+You must set the project's public key in the header as the username.
+An HMAC SHA256 hash of the API endpoint URL combined with the request data, serialized as JSON, must be set as the password.
+The private key will be used as the key for the HMAC SHA256 hash.

 ```http request
 Authorization: [publicKey]:[hmacHash]